How we work with human rights defenders

-Without human rights defenders, injustices go unchallenged, the most marginalised and vulnerable people in our societies have no say and lose out, people have little protection from abusers of power and governments and businesses can act with impunity.
+Without human rights defenders (HRDs), injustices go unchallenged, the most marginalised and vulnerable people in our societies have no say and lose out, people have little protection from abusers of power and governments and businesses can act with impunity.

-We believe that supporting the rights of human rights defenders is one of the most important ways we can ensure human rights for all, which is one of the reasons we've been working with and for human rights defenders since we were founded in 1961.
+We believe that supporting the rights of HRDs is one of the most important ways we can ensure human rights for all, which is why we made this a priority issue from Summer 2017.

 Working in partnership with defenders